- Brain Basics

 AVMs are thought to be congenital, arising from developmental derangements at the embryonic stage of vessel formation, at the fetal stage.
 However, this has never been clearly established and they may arise after birth.
 AVMs are usually single, except when associated with hereditary hemorrhagic telangiectasia (HHT).

-- AVMs occur in <1% of the population, about 1 in every 200-500 people and their cause is unknown
+- AVMs occur in <1% of the population and their cause is unknown.

 - AVMs are thought to be due to abnormal development of blood vessels in utero and may be present since birth